Skip to content

 Unknown networks

-Be aware, that KNULLI is built for retro gaming and easy network access.
+Be aware that KNULLI is built for retro gaming and easy network access.
 While this setting will make it harder to access your userdata partition, you still should not connect your KNULLI-driven device to any unknown local networks.

 Hostname

 The default hostname of the device will always be KNULLI.
-However, you can pick your own hostname, which might come in handy if you have more that one KNULLI-driven device in your local network.
+However, you can pick your own hostname, which might come in handy if you have more than one KNULLI-driven device in your local network.
 Within your local network, the hostname should be unique, if possible.

 If you want to change the hostname of your device, press the Start button to open the main menu and go to Network settings where you can modify the Hostname.